On Event Individuation for Document-Level Information Extraction

 The complete instructions for the \muc reannotation study can be found in the GitHub repository associated with this paper (see \autoref{fn:github_repo}).

 For \better, we selected documents for \texttt{Disasterplate}s and \texttt{Displacementplate}s from the Phase II data, as the Phase I data does not contain templates of this type.
 However, we selected all documents for \texttt{Corruplate}s, \texttt{Epidemiplate}s, \texttt{Protestplate}s, and \texttt{Terrorplate}s from the Phase I data, as the Phase II data had comparatively few documents annotated with these types.
 As the reannotation study instructions quote from the \better program documentation (which is nonpublic at the time of writing), we are not able to include these instructions.

-Finally, when we say in \S\ref{sec:datasets} that we stratify by the number of templates within type, we mean that we group all documents annotated exclusively with templates of type $T$ by the number of templates annotated and then sample round robin from each group, and uniformly at random within group.
+Finally, when we say in \S\ref{sec:datasets} that we stratify by the number of templates within type, we mean that we first group all documents annotated exclusively with templates of type $T$ by the number of templates annotated, then sample round robin from each group, and uniformly at random within group.